magento/merchdocs/src/reports/site-wide-analysis-tool.md

 title: Site-Wide Analysis Tool
 ---

-The Site-Wide Analysis Tool (SWAT) provides 24/7 real-time performance monitoring, reports, and recommendations to ensure the security and operability of Adobe Commerce Cloud installations.
+The Site-Wide Analysis Tool (SWAT) provides 24/7 real-time performance monitoring, reports, and recommendations to ensure the security and operability for installations of Adobe Commerce on cloud infrastructure.
 The Site-Wide Analysis Tool provides a dashboard and reports with system insights and recommendations based on best practices that you can use to address detected issues.
 The service is available in [production mode]({% link magento/installation-modes.md %}) for Admin users with permission to access user [role resources]({% link system/permissions-user-roles.md %}).

 ![Swat Dashboard]({% link images/images-ee/reports-swat-dashboard.png %}){: .zoom}
 _SWAT Dashboard_